 |Advanced Levels||Level 9||Note: Within levels 7-9, there will be no specific quantitative indicators for each level, and they will be integrated.|

 |Intermediate Levels||Level 6||Note: Within levels 1-6, a set of quantitative indicators including the number of syllables, characters, words, grammar points, etc, will be applied to each level.
 The standards for each level are relatively independent.|

 And almost a year later in April 2021, Chinese Testing International revealed on Wechat – China’s most popular social media service that the new Chinese Proficiency Standards are ready to be implemented from July 01, 2021, and accordingly, the HSK will adopt the “Three Stages and Nine Levels” test grading system from 2022.

 To sum up: the Chinese Proficiency Standards are changing, and the HSK will need to follow suit.

 What’s “Three Stages and Nine Levels” Exactly?

-As you can see from the chart above, the new Chinese Proficiency Standards will ditch the existing 5-level scale and incorporate a brand new 3-stage-9-level scale, aiming to describe learners’ Chinese abilities more accurately.
+As you can see from the chart above, the new Chinese Proficiency Standards has ditched the former 5-level scale and incorporated a brand new 3-stage-9-level scale, aiming to describe learners’ Chinese abilities more accurately.

-In this new system, levels 1-3 are categorized into the elementary stage, level 4-6 are categorized into the intermediate stage, and level 7-9 are categorized into the advanced stage.
+In this new system, levels 1-3 are categorized into the elementary stage, levels 4-6 are categorized into the intermediate stage and levels 7-9 are categorized into the advanced stage.